Феохромоцитома

 • Chest and abdomen imaging (CT or MRI) if catecholamine screen positive

-Pheochromocytoma is suspected in patients with typical symptoms or particularly sudden, severe, or intermittent unexplained hypertension.
+Pheochromocytoma is suspected in patients with typical symptoms or particularly sudden, severe, or intermittent unexplained hypertension, especially in younger patients and those with resistant hypertension.
 Diagnosis involves demonstrating high levels of catecholamine products in the serum or urine.

 Аналізи крові